pypa/cibuildwheel/docs/options.md

 ###  `CIBW_PRERELEASE_PYTHONS` {: #prerelease-pythons}
 > Enable building with pre-release versions of Python

-By default, cibuildwheel only builds wheels compatible with minor versions of Python.
-However, during the Beta period when new versions of Python are being tested, cibuildwheel will often gain early support for beta releases.
+During the beta period, when new versions of Python are being tested, cibuildwheel will often gain early support for beta releases.
 If you would like to test wheel building with these versions, you can enable this flag.

+!!! caution
     Please _do not_ upload these wheels to PyPI, as they are not guaranteed to work with the final Python release.
 Once Python is ABI stable and enters the release candidate phase, that version of Python will become available without this flag.

 Default: Off (0) if Python is available in beta phase.
 No effect otherwise.